qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Single-Flux-Tunable-Transmon/README.md

 6. **Qubit spectroscopy**
     * [Qubit Spectroscopy](06a_qubit_spectroscopy.py) - Performs a 1D frequency sweep on the qubit, measuring the resonator.
     * [Qubit Spectroscopy vs flux](06b_qubit_spectroscopy_vs_flux.py) - Performs the qubit spectroscopy versus flux, measuring the resonator.
+    * [Qubit Spectroscopy Wide Range](06c_qubit_spectroscopy_wide_range_outer_loop.py) - Performs a 1D frequency sweep on the qubit, measuring the resonator while also sweeping an external LO source in the outer loop.
 7. **Rabi chevrons** - Quickly find the qubit for a given pulse amplitude or duration:
     * [duration vs frequency](07a_rabi_chevron_duration.py) - Performs a 2D sweep (frequency vs qubit drive duration) to acquire the Rabi chevron.
     * [amplitude vs frequency](07b_rabi_chevron_amplitude.py) - Performs a 2D sweep (frequency vs qubit drive amplitude) to acquire the Rabi chevron.